Andrée Peel

-Andrée Peel (3 February 1905 – 5 March 2010) was a member of the French Resistance during the Second World War who worked against the German occupation of France.
+Andrée Peel (3 February 1905 – 5 March 2010), born Andrée Marthe Virot, was a French-British member of the French Resistance against Nazi Germany's occupation of France during World War II.
 She was known as Agent Rose, a code name shared with Eileen Nearne.

 Early life

 Peel was born as Andrée Marthe Virot in February 1905.
 Little is known about her childhood.
-When World War II broke out, she was running a beauty salon in the Breton port of Brest, France.
+When World War II broke out in September 1939, she was running a beauty salon in the Breton port of Brest, France.

 World War II

 After the German invasion, she joined the resistance and was involved in distributing secret newspapers, but was later appointed head of an under-section of the resistance.
-She and her team used torches to guide allied planes to improvised landing strips, and helped allied airmen who had landed in occupied France to escape onto submarines and gunboats, saving the lives of more than one hundred soldiers and airmen.
+She and her team used torches to guide Allied planes to improvised landing strips, and helped Allied airmen who had landed in occupied France to escape onto submarines and gunboats, saving the lives of more than one hundred soldiers and airmen.

 She was arrested in Paris in 1944 and sent to the Ravensbrück concentration camp.
 She was later transferred to the concentration camp at Buchenwald where she was being lined up to be shot by firing squad when the US Army arrived to liberate the prisoners.
-During this time she also survived meningitis.
+During this time, she also survived meningitis.

 After the war

-After the war, she met her future husband, an English academic named John Peel (who at the time was still a student), while working in a restaurant in Paris, and they settled in Long Ashton, near Bristol, several years later.
+After the war, she met her future husband, an English student named John Peel who later became an academic neuropsychologist, while working in a restaurant in Paris, and they settled in Long Ashton, near Bristol, several years later.
 The couple had no children.
 While living in Long Ashton, Andrée received many visits from admirers and also managed to relieve the pain of visitors who had injuries.